 Cancel Extraneous Phone Services

-Your phone company might have extra services such as three-way calling available on your phone line, even if you never use those services.
-Those features can slow down your redial time.
+You might have extra services, such as three-way calling, available on your phone line.
+Even if you never use those services, having them available can slow down your redial time.

 Get a Little Help From Your Friends

 Team up with your local sweepstakes club or with interested friends to help each other win.